 The Aloha From Hawaii concert was not broadcast live in the United States but shown on April 3, 1973.
 As it was also a longer television special, additional material was needed.
 After the concert, Elvis and his band returned to the empty stage and recorded five more songs: Early Morning Rain, Hawaiian Wedding Song, No More, Ku-U-I-Po, and Blue Hawaii.

 Presley is obviously tired, so the recordings are relaxed.
 There are no attempts at drama or histrionics—just clean, simple readings of a few nice songs.
 Elvis looks calm and collected, if fatigued.
-I have included four of the videos below to illustrate my point:
+I have included two of the videos to illustrate my point:

 No heavy spotlights